Gluten Free Guide to Fast Food & Fast Casual Chains

 Some reminders:

 All chains over a certain number of locations have to publish their nutrition guidelines.
 Definitely check these online in advance of ordering.
-Do note though that these guides typically only account for the ingredients in the raw products.
+Always remember though that these guides typically only account for the ingredients in the raw products.
 For instance french fries may be marked as not containing gluten on the nutrition guide, but if they’re fried in the same fryer as wheat battered products, then cross-contamination is to be expected.

 The above definitely goes for sauces as well.
 You can assemble the perfect gluten free burrito bowl and then accidentally top it with a gluten containing sauce.
 Sauces are noted in the nutrition guides, so again, use this to protect yourself.

 Not all locations of the same chain have the same protocols for cooking and preparing when customers mention allergens.
 Always inform the person taking your order of your gluten issue.
+In addition, smaller locations (think airports and such) often don’t have the same ingredients on hand, like gluten free buns.